-I want to help challenge club operators to build better programs and developmental opportunities.
+We want to help challenge club operators to build better programs and developmental opportunities.

 We want to set players free from one-sided agreements so that they have greater power over their own path to college or professional levels of play.
 That is what I have always believed.

 But there is something else too.
 I value those aspects of junior hockey which are bigger than individuals, teams, and leagues.
 That is why time is spent working with new owners and coaches in a hope that they are buying into our vision for the game.

 That vision is rooted in the instincts of the game’s best people whose beliefs are mocked by others.
 It is rooted, in other words, in common sense.